 Bucknell University and Encore Renewable Energy of Burlington, Vt., are celebrating the completion of a 1.76 peak megawatt solar array now in place on Bucknell's campus.

-Bucknell and Encore, the project's vendor, will formally mark the completion of the array — which will supply up to 7% of the University's electricity and will move Bucknell a step closer to achieving its goal of carbon neutrality by 2030 — with a public dedication at the project site on Thursday, Oct.
+Bucknell and Encore, the project's vendor, will formally mark the completion of the array — which will supply the equivalent of approximately 7% of campus electrical usage and will move Bucknell a step closer to achieving its goal of carbon neutrality by 2030 — with a public dedication at the project site on Thursday, Oct.
 6, at 2 p.m.
 The array is scheduled to come online in the coming weeks.

 Dedication speakers will include Bucknell President John Bravman; Chad Farrell '92, founder and CEO of Encore Renewable Energy; Bucknell student Colton Jiorle '25, an electrical engineering and engineering & management double major; Jim Knight, Bucknell project manager and East BuffaloTownship supervisor; and a representative from Greenbacker Capital Management, which has provided funding for the project.
 They will also participate in a ribbon-cutting ceremony.